It’s been a year this week since I traded managing for blogging. It’s been great for me. I’m enjoying my new job, working hard at it, but loving it.

 In my new job, nobody reports to me, but I still work full time, and in the general area I love: business planning, starting businesses, and entrepreneurship.
 Blogging, writing, teaching, speaking.

 I like to call this "safe harbor."
 I’m 60 years old this year, I needed a change, and the company needed a change.
 But I dread the idea of retirement.
 The safe harbor idea because what I have now is a job, and a full-time job, but it’s a refreshing change.
 This feels a lot better than running the company.
 I’d done enough of it.
 Ironically, I think I’m working as much now as ever, but really liking it a lot more.

 Meanwhile, it also opened things up for new management.
 Does that make sense?

 So here it is a year later, this week.
 The company’s going strong, the new management team is doing great.
-Yesterday we formally launched Email Center Pro, an excellent Web-based solution for companies managing shared email boxes like help@ or info@ or marketing@.
-It’s based on a specific problem a lot of people have, and a solution we used in house for years and then rebuilt, from the ground up, to take advantage of what’s happening on the Web.
+Yesterday we formally launched Email Center Pro, an excellent Web-based solution for companies managing shared email boxes like [email protected] or [email protected] or [email protected] It’s based on a specific problem a lot of people have, and a solution we used in house for years and then rebuilt, from the ground up, to take advantage of what’s happening on the Web.